notangelmario/paquet/CONTRIBUTING.md

 The `main` branch is reserved for production only.
 This is the branch that gets deployed to production.

-The `next` branch is used for the next major version.
+The `preview` branch is used for the next major version.
 This branch can also be used for the next minor version in case there are no plans yet for a major version release.